Ebook deal of the week: Get Mastering Lenses for just $8 with the code lenses8 (code expires at midnight, May 23, GMT.)

 Some of the Strike A Pose presets are shown on the right.
 To start, you have 25 All in One presets and 15 Base presets.
 I’m not quite sure what the difference is, but all are one-click presets that you can apply to your portraits.

-A one-click preset, if you are new to this term, is one that you click just once to apply the effect.
+A one-click preset is one that you click just once to apply the effect.
 Each preset is completely independent of the others.
 Click on another one-click preset and it undoes the work of the first and applies a new effect.

 One-click presets tend to be a little hit or miss.
 They either work or they don’t, depending on your style of portrait and personal taste.